 I wish you a holiday season filled with much light and hope.

 P.S.
-In case you need a little more lightness in your holiday season, here’s a picture of Baxter wearing his Christmas tie.
+In case you need a little more lightness in your holiday season, here’s a picture of my cat, Baxter, wearing his Christmas tie.
 I promise that he only had to wear it for a minute while I took the photo.
 If you look closely, you can see Baxter practicing acceptance of his well-meaning but wacky human mom.